Published: December 13, 2024

 In web servers, incoming requests are handled in the order they are received.
 A linked list-based queue can manage the requests, ensuring each one is processed in the order it was received.

-For example, a web server processes requests to serve files or respond to API calls.
+Example: A web server processes requests to serve files or respond to API calls.

 In a traffic control system, queues can be used to manage cars waiting at traffic lights or intersections.
 A linked list-based queue can dynamically manage the flow of cars based on real-time traffic data.